 For the next thirty years wrestling was to remain at the heart of Billy’s life.
 Each day would begin and end with three hundred press-ups, add to that five hundred sit ups each morning, and a daily visit to Riley’s Snakepit for more of a pull-around, perfecting his own techniques and bringing on the young ‘uns, which was always important to Billy.

 Amongst those young ‘uns was a Belgian that came to Britain in 1950, and was to be a regular visitor for the next eight years.
 His name was Karl Istaz, but he later became famous in the USA as Karl Gotch.
 Istaz came to Britain for one reason only, and that was to learn how to really wrestle, at Riley’s Snakepit.
 The man that taught him all he knew, was Billy Joyce.
 Not only that, but Billy and Edna opened their home to the youngster, and he lived with the two of them whenever he came over to Wigan.

-Jimmy and Dorothy Hart told us a moving story of the time they visited the USA some fifteen years ago.
-Unknown to Bob (Billy) they sought out Karl Istaz, who was surprised but delighted when they turned up unexpectedly at his home after all those years.
+Jimmy and Dorothy Hart told us a moving story of the time they visited the USA in the late 1990s.
+Unknown to Bob (Billy) they sought out Karel Istaz, who was surprised but delighted when they turned up unexpectedly at his home after all those years.
 They videoed their visit, with Karl sending a special message to his old friend and mentor.
 No mention of this was made to Billy and back home in Wigan he watched his daughter’s holiday recording and was astonished to suddenly find himself greeted by his dear friend.

 Billy Joyce: Born 26th September, 1916, son of Samuel and Mary